Kefalonia

 Under Kefalonia island there is an extensive cave system: like giant spiderwebs, these small underground caves are connected to each other.
 Next to Argostoli, which is the capital and the largest town of the island, there is a large sinkhole, known as Katavothres.
 At the sinkholes of Katavothres sea water flows slowly underground, and a few days later it show up on the other side of the island.

-Signicant local attractions are the well preserved fortifications from Venetian times.
+Significant local attractions are the well preserved fortifications from Venetian times.
 The most popular castles of the island are St. George Castle next to Peratata village, and Castle of Assos.
 On the island a lot of monasteries and churches date back to middle ages: one of the most important of these the Sacred Monastery of Agios Gerasimos.

 Kefalonia best beaches

-The beaches of Kefalonia island belong to the best beaches in Greece: Myrtos beach is has been voted several times into a top 10, just like Porto Katsiki beach in Lefkada.
-The local beaches are extremely varied, where travellers can find a lot of places with soft golden sand, coarse sand, rocks and pebbles also.
-Most of the beaches in Kefalonia are organized with parasols, sunbeds and bars, but if you like unorganized beaches, you can find some as well.
+The beaches of Kefalonia Island belong to the best beaches in Greece: Myrtos beach is has been voted several times into a top 10, just like Porto Katsiki beach in Lefkada.
+The local beaches are extremely varied, where travellers can find a lot of places with soft golden sand, coarse sand, rocks and pebbles as well, making ideal conditions for children and for snorkeling.

 Assos Kefalonia

-The airport of Kefalonia (Anna Pollatou National Airport, IATA codename: EFL) was built near Argostoli.
+The airport of Kefalonia Island (Anna Pollatou National Airport, IATA codename: EFL) was built near Argostoli.
 The airport connects the island with several countries of Europe such as United Kingdom, Germany, Norway, Hungary, Italy, Netherlands, Czeh Republic, or Austria.
 If you are looking for a flight to Kefalonia, take a look for charter flights and low cost airlines, some of these are Condor, Olympic Air, Smartwings, EasyJet, Ryanair, Jet2, Transavia, Volotea.

 Kefalonia Lefkada ferry